The Bar Exam

 It is the policy of the Committee that newly-enacted legislation-including amendments to existing federal and state statutes, and amendments, additions, and deletions affecting federal and state rules of procedure and evidence - will be tested six months after the effective date of the legislation, as opposed to the date of enactment.

 All applicants are also required to take the MPRE exam, through the National Conference of Bar Examiners.

 The MPRE is given in March, August and November of each year at various locations across the country.
 The MPRE Exam is a 60-question multiple choice test administered within a two hour period that measures the examinee's understanding of attorney professional conduct.
 Topics include the ABA's 'Model Rules of Professional Conduct' and 'Model of Judicial Conduct'.
 Link to the MPRE

 For More Information or to Register for the MPRE

 After the MPRE

-Once you have taken the exam, please contact the MPRE Records Department at (608) 280-8550 or at NCBEX-MPRE Scores to release your score to Louisiana.
+Once you have taken the exam, please read the NCBE's information thoroughly on how to release your MPRE score to Louisiana.

 Louisiana requires a scaled score of 80 or higher on the MPRE.
 A passing score for the MPRE shall be valid for a period of five (5) years from the date of the examination.
 However, an applicant who has been admitted to the Bar of another state, passed the MPRE in fulfillment of the Bar Admissions requirement(s) of the applicant's state(s) of admission, and complied with the continuing legal education requirements of the applicant's state(s) of admission will be considered to have satisfied the requirement.
 A letter from the CLE office stating that all requirements have been met for that year must be forwarded to this office along with a certified copy from the NCBE of your MPRE score.